 - ClientId: A unique ID for the client. - ClientName: The client display name, which is used for logging and the consent screen. - AllowedGrantTypes: Specifies how a client wants to interact with IdentityServer.
-For more information see Configuring the authentication flow. - ClientSecrets: Specifies the client secret credentials that are used when requesting tokens from the token endpoint. - RedirectUris: Specifies the allowed URIs to which to return tokens or authorization codes. - RequireConsent: Specifies whether a consent screen is required. - PostLogoutRedirectUris: Specifies the allowed URIs to redirect to after logout. - AllowedCorsOrigins: Specifies the origin of the client so that IdentityServer can allow crossorigin calls from the origin.
+For more information see Configuring the authentication flow. - AllowAccessTokensViaBrowser: Specifies whether the client can receive access tokens via the browser.
+This is useful to harden authentication flows that allow multiple response types, for example by disallowing a hybrid client flow that may leak the token to the browser. - RedirectUris: Specifies the allowed URIs to return tokens or authorization codes to. - RequireConsent: Specifies whether a consent screen is required. - PostLogoutRedirectUris: Specifies the allowed URIs to redirect to after logout. - AllowedCorsOrigins: Specifies the origin of the client so that IdentityServer can allow crossorigin calls from the origin.

-- AllowedScopes: Specifies the resources the client has access to.
-By default, a client has no access to any resources. - AllowOfflineAccess: Specifies whether the client can request refresh tokens.
+• AllowedScopes: Specifies the resources the client has access to.
+By default, a client has no access to any resources.